About these ads

 cake decorating class { 1 }

+A few weeks ago, I signed up for a cake decorating class offered through a major craft store chain.
+Four two-hour classes to become a master of buttercream.
 When I registered for the class, I got a 50% discount.
-I’m pretty sure everyone did, but I like to think that I got it due to my celebrity status.
-Then I was told I would need the special course kit – a kit that cost about four million dollars and included a bunch of stuff that I already have and/or might not ever use again.
+Then I was told I would need a special course kit.
+The kit cost about four million dollars and included a bunch of stuff that I already have and/or might not ever use again.

-Salesgirl: Didn’t anyone give you The Sheet of Paper? (clearly shocked and dismayed)
+Salesgirl: Didn’t anyone give you The Sheet of Paper?

 Salesgirl: Well, you definitely need The Sheet of Paper.
 And did you buy The Kit?
 You need The Kit.